 Bruno for Council Member

-I am hereby announcing my candidacy for Council.
+I am hereby announcing my candidacy for Council on both chains.

 You may know me from such efforts as: